That old familar voice.

 Life is strange and sometimes plays tricks on us.
 Friendships that disappear sometimes return.
 Friendships we thought were forever, sometimes fade away and replacement companions fill our time.
 So, when I got a message from the neighboring state, I would have never guessed it was HER.
 It’s probably been 15 years since we talked.
 Addresses, jobs and marriages have changed.
 As author Susan Mallery said in her guest blog: As with fine wine, time adds complexity to a female friendship.

 It was her old familar voice.
 Old familiar way of laughing at herself and baring her soul.
 It was great to catch up.
 To hear about her son (who got her smart genes), share the status of parents no longer with us, family members who reflect the disfunctionality that we both understand and recap the relationships in our lives and how they’ve come and gone at times.
-It felt the first time you put on your favorite cardigan in Fall – comfortable and warm, just a little different – but still familiar.
+It felt the first time you put on your can you buy real xanax online favorite cardigan in Fall – comfortable and warm, just a little different – but still familiar.

 I’m a total friend whimp.
 (If you’ve ever read this blog, you already know that.)
 I get mushy over the stories you share in emails and the monthly contest about your friends – finding them, losing them, loving and cherishing them.
 And, at times, my silly self resorts to feelings comparable (but different, obviously!) to “Same Old Lang Syne” by Dan Fogelberg (even if that’s a romantic relationship, I can still relate and feel that sadness for time lost and disconnections).